pen-lang/pen/doc/src/references/language/syntax.md

 ##### Ordering

-Order operators compare two numbers and return a boolean value indicating if it is correct or not.
+Order operators compare two numbers and return a boolean value indicating if the condition is correct or not.

 ```pen
 1 < 1